zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 ## Get Data View Data

-This quick start is a hands-on tour of the main concepts behind consuming data view data.
+This topic presents the main concepts behind consuming data view data.

 It is assumed that you are working with streams as described in the [Example Scenario](xref:DataViewsExampleScenario).
 The data views API uses the same authentication scheme as the Sequential Data Store.